top of page

 During his captivity, he managed to smuggle out two letters to his parents, Arthur and Shirley, one of which said in part: “Everyone has two lives: the 2nd one begins when you realize you have only one.”

-Despite tireless work by his family and government officials for over a year to gain his release, Steven was savagely murdered by a member of ISIS on September 2, 2014.
-The horrific murder was videotaped and distributed for all the world to see.
+Despite tireless work by his family and government officials in Washington DC and overseas for over a year to gain his release, Steven was savagely beheaded by a member of ISIS on September 2, 2014.
+The horrific murder was videotaped and distributed for all the world to see on international news.

 After his death, Felice Friedson, Steven’s editor at The Media Line, called him “one of the most courageous, talented and insightful journalists that I have met.”